jakechanda/A_Star/README.md

 #### Nodes
 Type: `Node Class` (made by me)
 Purpose: Represents states in the search space.
 Each node typically contains:
-- State Information: The current configuration of the puzzle or problem.
+- State Information: The current configuration of the pyraminx.
 - Parent Pointer: A reference to the parent node, used to reconstruct the path once the goal is reached.

 - Cost Values: g (cost from the start node), h (heuristic estimate to the goal), and f (sum of g and h).